dipengupta/vercel-django-site/README.md

 # Dipen's Personal Website

 So, this is a pretty basic personal website/portfolio, which was the result of a long weekend code jam.
-It was initially hosted on Heroku, but now it's on Vercel.
+It was initially hosted on Heroku, but now it's on Vercel (which is getting painful to deploy on tbh)

 The layout is pretty straightforward.
 It consists of the following pages: